DaNiels89/docs/sage/replacing-tailwind-with-bootstrap.md

 ```

 **Note:** You may wish to import only the parts of Bootstrap you plan to use in your theme.
 You can learn more about importing just the parts you need [here](https://getbootstrap.com/docs/5.1/customize/sass/#importing).

+### 5. Add the Bootstrap stylelint config from .stylelintrc

+Open .stylelintrc and add "@roots/bud-sass/stylelint-config""